microsoft/Dynamics-365-FastTrack-Implementation-Assets/Analytics/CDMUtilSolution/readme.md

 |**Error when creating view or external table**|Content of directory on path '.../TableName/*.csv' cannot be listed.|Grant synapse workspace blob data contributor or blob data reader access to storage account|
 |**Error when querying the view or external table** |Error handling external file: 'Max errors count reached.'.
 File/External table name: '.../{TableName}/{filename}.csv'.| Usually the error is due to datatype mismatch ie column lenght for string column.
 If your environment does not have Enhanced metadata feature on, provide AXDB connectionString to read the correct string length while creating the metadata on synapse.
 Use parser version 1.0 to get more detailed error on column or row that is causing issue. |

-## Create F&O Data entities as View on Synapse SQL Pool
+## 2. Create F&O Data entities as View on Synapse SQL pool
 Dynamics 365 Finance and Operations **Data entities** provides conceptual abstraction and encapsulation (de-normalized view) of underlying table schemas to represent key data concepts and functionalities.
 Existing Finance and Operations customer that are using BYOD for reporting and BI scenarios, may wants to create Data entities as view on Synapse to enable easier transition from BYOD to Export to data lake and minimize changes in existing reports and ETL processes.
 Export to data lake **Select tables using entities** option enables users to export dependent tables and data entity view defintion as cdm file under Entities folder in the data lake.